Ezeg0r/sudoku-solver/README.md

 **85***1*
 *9****4**
 ```

-*(This is the hardest sudoku in the world)*
+*(This is considered one of the hardest Sudokus in the world.)*

-After that run sudoku.exe
+After that, run `sudoku.exe`.

-And than open result.txt!
+Then, open `result.txt` to see the solution!

-This program use annealing method to find solution.
+This program uses the annealing method to find the solution.